 - On one occasion workers were not allowed to leave the warehouse for more than 30 minutes during a fire that was filling the building with smoke

 - Retaliation against workers organizing a union

 These sorts of allegations are what some may typically attribute to overseas sweat shops.
 In describing the incident of the warehouse fire, Silverio Cano Alberto describes their brush with disaster “There was smoke and yelling and no one, including the manager, paid any attention.
 Finally, they told us we could leave, but we each had to pass through the metal detectors, which took about a half hour.
+People can check nursing home abuse law firm from here!
 When I got outside, the parking lot was filled with firemen and police.
 Imagine — if the fire had spread, we would never have all made it out”.
 Other workers described workplace injuries resulting from overly long work hours.
 “I felt my knee crack, and I just couldn’t get up,” says Martin Hernandez.
 “The pain was so intense, I couldn’t feel my foot.”